 - Go Hike Alaska has launched its “Backcountry Eats & Foraging Treats” tour.
 With two options, either in the Chugach State Park in Anchorage or around Montana Creek outside of Talkeetna, guests spend two hours foraging for in-season items like wild greens, mushrooms, berries and more.
 The guide also teaches guests ways to prepare these items using backcountry stoves.

 - Based in Two Rivers outside of Fairbanks, Chena Outdoor Collective offers year-round tours that include aurora viewing, dog sledding, playing with reindeer and more.
 Guests can also learn how to harness and mush their own dog sled team.

-- The Alyeska Resort is opening Alaska’s first-ever Nordic spa in Girdwood.
-The Nordic spa will have an indoor and outdoor feature, emphasizing hot and cold experiences for guests to find ultimate relaxation, followed by food at the on-site wellness bistro.
+- Alyeska Resort in Girdwood recently opened Alaska’s first-ever Nordic spa .
+The indoor/outdoor Nordic spa emphases hot and cold experiences for guests to find ultimate relaxation, including hot and cold plunge pools, saunas, steam rooms, an exfoliation cabin, and hot tubs, with massage add-ons and food at the on-site wellness bistro.

 - Found roughly 60 miles northeast of Nome and owned by the Bering Straits Native Corporation, Pilgrim Hot Springs is renting cabins as well as bring-your-own-tent sites.
 The property currently offers three cabins and three tent sites and is expanding to provide more.

 These are just a few of the many ways to discover Alaska this year.
 To learn more about things to do in Alaska click here, and order an Alaska vacation planner to make the most of your travels.